 Close the window.
 Once again right click on the vulnerability.
 You can see the option “change severity”.

-For instance, the vulnerability detected by HPwebinspect is not that critical, we can change its severity suitably to high or medium or low.
+For instance, the vulnerability detected is not that critical, we can change its severity suitably to high or medium or low.

 Now what if the vulnerability detected is not an actual vulnerability.
 This is known as false positive.
 For example, we have this send feedback page of the target website.
 Let us assume it is just a false positive.
 In that scenario, just below the “review vulnerability” option we have “Mark as” option.